 Applicants for each strand will be asked to sit the same tests, but it may be worth considering that they could set different pass marks for the individual tests in each strand.
 You need to pass these tests in order to be put forward for the next stage, the telephone interview.

 The telephone interview itself will require you to be on top form.
 Practising ahead of an interview can help you prepare answers, and help you overcome some of those pre-interview nerves.
-JobTestPrep can help you prepare for interviews including telephone interview in real life conditions with our Skype based interviews package.
+JobTestPrep can help you prepare for interviews including telephone interview in real life conditions with our interview preparation package.